Zenoh Plugin

 enable_backends: [zenoh]

-In the above examples, both the Client and Server use a service discovery mechanism, meaning endpoints in the same network can automatically discover each other and establish connections.
+In the above examples, both the Client and Server use service discovery, meaning two endpoints in the same network can automatically discover each other and establish a connection.

-During the entire RPC process, the underlying Zenoh Topic names follow this format:
+Throughout the RPC process, the underlying Zenoh Topic name format is as follows:

 Server side